bshamblen/dotloop/README.md

 #### getLoopDocument(*profileId*, *loopViewId*, *documentId*, *documentName*, *[callback]*)

 Returns a PDF for single document.
 The parameter “documentName” can be any text, it is provided to let the client choose the file name.
+Do not include the file extension in the `documentName`, the file extension will always be `.pdf`.

 **Sample Response**
 No example included.
 The response will be a `Buffer` object with content type of application/pdf.